EtainClub/blurt/README.md

 * Ticker symbol BLURT
 * Staked BLURT is called BLURT POWER
 * There is no stable coin on the Blurt Blockchain.
-SBD balances are converted to their STEEM equivalent when the snapshot is taken.
+SBD balances are converted to their BLURT equivalent when the snapshot is taken.
 * Initally, Blurt uses Graphene Delegated Proof-of-Stake Consensus (DPOS)
 * 10% APR inflation narrowing to 1% APR over 20 years
     * 65% of inflation to Authors/Curators.